Skip to content

 • whether the agent has any working passive checks

-For the administration script used to detect the operating system, the nmap executable will be used from either the Zabbix Server or Zabbix Proxy, and it will need to be installed on the server or proxy first, and you will also need to allow the Zabbix user sudo privileges to execute it.
+For the global script used to detect the operating system, the nmap executable will be used from either the Zabbix Server or Zabbix Proxy, and it will need to be installed on the server or proxy first, and you will also need to allow the Zabbix user sudo privileges to execute it.

-sudo visudo
+visudo

 Add the line,